trentbecknell/soundsexpensive/README.md

 ## 💡 How It Works

+The Artist Roadmap uses an **analysis-first approach** that ensures data-driven planning:

-### 1. AI Chat Assessment
+### 1. Catalog Analysis (Analyze Your Current State)
-Begin with a natural conversation about your artistic vision:
-- Share your sound, inspirations, and creative approach
+Start by understanding where you are today:
+- **Upload or connect your music** via Spotify URL or direct file upload
+- **Multi-track analysis** assesses quality, consistency, and sonic identity
+- **Quality progression tracking** shows improvement trends over time
-- AI extracts personality traits and sonic characteristics
+- **Genre and style consistency** reveals your sonic fingerprint
-- Progress tracking shows assessment completion status
-- Minimum 3 responses recommended for optimal results
+- **Actionable insights** highlight strengths and growth opportunities

-### 2. Industry Analysis
+### 2. Strategic Planning Chat (Plan Your Next Move)
-The system maps your profile against industry benchmarks:
+Have a focused conversation about your goals:
+- **Context-aware AI** references your catalog analysis results
+- **Planning-focused questions** about timeline, budget, and goals
-- Genre-specific targets based on successful artist patterns
+- **Smart suggestions** based on your actual music quality and quantity
-- Audio profile analysis (tempo, energy, danceability, valence)
-- Brand theme extraction and positioning analysis
-- Success probability calculation with personalized recommendations
+- **Progress tracking** ensures comprehensive planning (minimum 3 responses)
+- **No personality tests** - just practical, forward-looking strategy

-### 3. Project Planning
+### 3. Smart Roadmap Generation (Build Your Path Forward)
-Generate comprehensive project roadmaps:
+Automatically generate an intelligent project plan:
+- **Data-driven project type** (Album/EP/Singles) based on catalog quality and quantity
-- Timeline automatically adjusts for artist maturity level
+- **Realistic timeline** adjusts for your maturity level and catalog readiness
-- Budget estimates scale with project scope (EP/Album/Singles)
+- **Budget estimation** scales with project scope and includes grant opportunities
-- Task management with phase-based kanban organization
+- **Phase-based tasks** organized from Discovery → Release → Growth
-- Visual charts for timeline and budget analysis
+- **Visual charts** for timeline and budget analysis

-### 4. Insights & Recommendations
+### 4. Returning User Experience
-Receive data-driven guidance:
-- Market fit probability with confidence scoring
-- Personalized development recommendations
-- Genre positioning and brand theme analysis
-- Professional assessment insights panel
+Personalized dashboard for users with existing progress:
+- **Welcome back greeting** with time-of-day awareness
+- **Status overview** showing catalog analysis, roadmap, and grant tracking
+- **Quick actions** to continue where you left off
+- **No forced re-onboarding** - jump straight back into your work

+### Why This Flow Works
+1. **Real data drives decisions** - analyze actual music before planning
+2. **No wasted effort** - catalog insights inform every recommendation
+3. **Faster to value** - skip repetitive setup on return visits
+4. **Context-aware planning** - chat knows your music's strengths and gaps
+5. **Smart defaults** - roadmap suggestions based on proven patterns

 ## 🏗️ Technical Architecture